AndyW1010/AndyW1010.github.io/_projects/Reportable_Communicable_Disease Cases_Project.md

 ---
-name: Vega Lite Example Project
+name: Reportable Communicable Disease Cases in Illinois Project
 tools: [Python, HTML, vega-lite]
 image: assets/pngs/cancer.jpg
 description: This is a "showcase" project that uses vega-lite for interactive viz!